ChefZander/skyblock_zero/mods/sbz_progression/quests/Introduction.md

 ### Text

 Finally!
 Automation!
 Let's get on that, shall we?
-You will need a simple matter extractor and some power for that.
+You will need a **simple matter extractor** and some **power** for that.
-TIP: Early game machines without power emit red particles.
+TIP: Some early game machines without power emit red particles.

 ### Meta